abdrauf26/abdrauf26/README.md

 ## About

-Currently a consultant for Future Skills at Sustainable Living Lab (SL2).
 Every new day has been a fulfilling learning journey for me in the tech space and I am excited for what lies ahead.
 I love data visualization and making complex concepts and formulas easy to understand for audiences of any age.
 This is rooted to my previous background in education where I would have needed to teach new concepts to younger age groups.
 Having undergone the Tech Immersion and Placement Programme for Applied Data Science with Machine Learning, I am continually developing my skills, which include Python, Tableau, Pandas, Numpy, Plotly, Matplotlib and MYSQL.
 I have also been reading up on tech developments such as Web 3.0, Metaverse, AI, Data Science, Machine Learning and for fun, the tech advances surrounding my favourite sport, football.

 ## Skills